cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 The question with an SDB is this: What are the advantages and disadvantages of having this value system?
 How will it help me--what are the benefits--and how might it hurt me?
 What's the downside?

 **Why are Self-Defeating Beliefs thought to be important?**

-<p style="padding-left: 30px;">When you challenge and defeat a distorted thought, you feel better in the here-and-now.
+When you challenge and defeat a distorted thought, you feel better in the here-and-now.
 When you challenge and change an SDB, you change your value system at a deep level.
 This is thought to make you less vulnerable to painful mood swings and relationship conflicts in the future.

 **What are the different kinds of SDBs?**
 * [David’s list of 23 Common SDBs is attached](https://feelinggood.com/wp-content/uploads/2018/11/Self-Defeating-Beliefs-list-v-1.pdf).
 This list is not comprehensive, as there are many more, but the ones on the list are very common.
 There are several categories of SDBs.